 Do you accept recommendation letters through Interfolio?
 What about over email?

 We do not accept recommendation letters through Interfolio or through email (in fact, we do not accept any application materials via email).
-You must enter the recommender’s information into the online application and select to either have your recommender submit their letter electronically or through the mail.
-If they are able to submit their letter electronically (recommended), your recommender will receive an invite through the email you listed for them within the application to upload their letter.
+You must enter the recommender’s information into the online application and then your recommender will receive an invite through the email you listed for them to upload their letter into the application.
+Recommenders must submit their letter electronically.
 They will first fill out a simple online form with a few brief questions, and then either copy and paste or upload their letter into the portal.

 I have been out of school for a while and am unable to provide an academic letter of recommendation.
 Will a professional recommendation work as a substitute?